Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 49.5-point total in eight of 11 games this season.

-- New Mexico's games have gone over 49.5 points in only one opportunity this season.
+- New Mexico and its opponents have combined to score more than 49.5 points in one game this season.

-- Friday's total is 5.2 points higher than the combined 44.3 PPG average of the two teams.

-- This contest's over/under is 6.1 points fewer than the 55.6 these two squads combine to give up per game in 2021.
+- The two teams combine to average 44.3 points per game, 5.2 less than the total in this contest.

 Utah State Stats and Trends

-- The Aggies have been favored by 15.5 points or more once this season and covered the spread.

-- Utah State's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Utah State's games this year have hit the over on five of 11 set point totals (45.5%).

-- Utah State is 5-1 against the spread and 6-0 overall this season when the team records more than 27.8 points.
+- Utah State is 5-1 against the spread and 6-0 overall in games when it puts up more than 27.8 points.

-- In games that Utah State piles up more than 356.1 yards, the team is 6-3 against the spread and 7-2 overall.
+- In games that Utah State amasses over 356.1 yards, the team is 6-3 against the spread and 7-2 overall.

-- The Aggies have turned the ball over 18 times this season, five more turnovers than the Lobos have forced (13).
+- This year, the Aggies have turned the ball over 18 times, five more than the Lobos' takeaways (13).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.